Actindo-AG/Documentation/PIM/UserInterface/02a_List.md

 - *Author*
   Name and username of the user who modified the product.

-- *Changed Elements*
+- *Changed elements*
   List of elements that were changed.

 - *ID*
   Identification number of the change.
 The ID number is automatically assigned by the system.

 - ![Eye](../../Assets/Icons/Eye01.png "[Eye02]") (Eye)
-  Click this button to display the *History (Single Entry)* window.
+  Click this button to display the *History (Single entry)* window.
 This button is only displayed, when the checkbox of a change entry is selected.
-Alternatively, you can click directly a row in the list to display the *History (Single Entry)* window.
+Alternatively, you can click directly a row in the list to display the *History (Single entry)* window.

-### History (Single Entry)
+### History (Single entry)
 *PIM > Products > Select product > Tab History > Select checkbox > Button Eye*

 ![History](../../Assets/Screenshots/PIM/Products/List/History/HistorySingleEntry.png "[History]")